oum918/capital-one-training-1/2_kapacitor_and_telegraf/1_review_of_yesterday/README.md

 Note that the measurement name is `polutants`.

 ## 18B.
 Create a 24 hour retention policy that is the `DEFAULT` retention policy for the database.

-## 18C.
-Create a continuous query that moves data from the 24 hour rentention policy to the `"default"` retention policy.

-## 18E.
-Create an `influx_stress` script that will generate load data for your system.
-See the documentation on `influx_stress` for more information on how to generate load.